 The subsequent bullet points are rather supplementary, “nice to have” features.
 Ticking them definitely adds to the legitimacy of an online broker, but not having them is not necessarily a big red flag.

-LYNX doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+LYNX doesn't have a banking background, which is not crucial, but would make a better case for their reliability.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange